easystats/performance/tests/testthat/_snaps/check_dag.md

       - Exposure: x
       - Adjustment: b

-      Identification of direct effects
+      Identification of {.i direct and total} effects

       Model is correctly specified.
-      All minimal sufficient adjustments to estimate the direct effect were done.

-      Identification of total effects

-      Model is correctly specified.
-      All minimal sufficient adjustments to estimate the total effect were done.
+      All minimal sufficient adjustments to estimate the direct and total effect were done.

 ---